jaspector

 7:30 am to 4:00 pm

-Typical inspection sequence: Same Whitfield County inspection menu used for county-issued permits, including footing, foundation, framing, rough-in, insulation, final, and occupancy/completion stages.
+Typical sequence: Same Whitfield County inspection menu used for county-issued permits, including footing, foundation, framing, rough-in, insulation, final, and occupancy/completion stages.

-Do I need a building permit in Tunnel Hill, GA?
+01 Do I need a building permit in Tunnel Hill, GA?

 The reviewed public sources do not show a standalone Tunnel Hill threshold list.
 The city-permit form is expressly for city building permits issued by Whitfield County after city approval, and Whitfield County's public applications cover residential, commercial, accessory, demolition, solar, and trade-permit categories.

-How much does a building permit cost in Tunnel Hill, GA?
+02 How much does a building permit cost in Tunnel Hill, GA?

+Building permit fees in Tunnel Hill, GA are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $25.
 Fees are calculated as: Same Whitfield County valuation-based building fees and trade-permit schedules used for county-issued permits..

-How do I apply for a building permit in Tunnel Hill, GA?
+03 How do I apply for a building permit in Tunnel Hill, GA?

-1. Obtain the county's city building-permit form for incorporated areas and have the city official complete the zoning-approval section.
+To apply for a building permit in Tunnel Hill, GA, follow these steps: 1.
+Obtain the county's city building-permit form for incorporated areas and have the city official complete the zoning-approval section.
 2. After city approval, proceed with Whitfield County's standard building-permit prerequisites, including zoning, septic or sewer approval, and any floodplain, erosion-control, stormwater, or site-design review that applies.
 3. Submit the permit application and plans through Whitfield County.
 Residential plans are routed through iWorQ and commercial or industrial plans through EPS.
 4. If commercial or industrial work is involved, complete the required building-plan and fire-protection-plan approvals before permit issuance.
 5. Pay the applicable county permit fees.
 6. Request inspections through Whitfield County's office or portal until final approval.

-How do I schedule a building inspection in Tunnel Hill, GA?
+04 How do I schedule a building inspection in Tunnel Hill, GA?

-Inspections can be scheduled via: Whitfield County iWorQ portal, 706-275-7474.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Tunnel Hill, GA via: Whitfield County iWorQ portal, 706-275-7474.
 Next-business-day inspections must be requested between 7:30 am and 4:00 pm the previous day; later requests are scheduled for the second business day..

-Other cities in Whitfield County
+Other jurisdictions in Whitfield County.

-View all Whitfield County jurisdictions →
+All Whitfield County jurisdictions →